Richard Dean (racing driver)

-Richard Antony Dean is a former British Racing Driver who won the 24 Hours of Le Mans GT2 class in 2006.
+Richard Antony Dean (born 7 October 1965) is a former British racing driver who won the 24 Hours of Le Mans GT2 class in 2006.
 In 2010, Richard Dean founded the sports car racing team United Autosports with Zak Brown.

 Racing career

 Early career

-Richard Dean started his competitive racing career in karts as a teenager.
+Dean started his competitive racing career in karts as a teenager.
 In 1985, Richard progressed to car racing in Formula Ford 1600.
 After multiple seasons in FF1600 with multiple race wins, and finishing sixth in the 1987 Formula Ford Festival, he moved up to contest the 1989 British F3 Championship.
-1990 saw a move to Formula 3000 for the next two seasons, scoring top 6 results in the International F3000 series and winning the Oulton Park Gold Cup race in the 1990 British F3000 series with Cobra Motorsport.
+1990 saw a move to Formula 3000 for the next two seasons, scoring top-six results in the International Formula 3000 Championship and winning the Oulton Park Gold Cup race in the 1990 British Formula 3000 Championship with Cobra Motorsport.

 Japan

-In 1992, Richard Dean moved to Japan, prompted by the offer of a test by the LeMans company in F3.
-He stayed in Japan until 1995, racing in F3, F300, GT, and Touring Cars.
-Following the test, Richard Dean raced with Team LeMans in the 1993 Formula 3 Japan and 1994 All-Japan GT Championship.
-In 1994, he raced with Tomei Sport Open in the Formula 3 Macau GP and Formula 3 Japan, placing 4th.
-In the same year, he raced with Team 5Zigen in the 1994 Formula 3000 Japan.
+In 1992, Dean moved to Japan, prompted by the offer of a test by the LeMans company in F3.
+He stayed in Japan until 1995, racing in F3, F3000, GT, and Touring Cars.
+Following the test, Richard Dean raced with Team LeMans in the 1993 Japanese Formula 3 Championship and 1994 All-Japan GT Championship.
+In 1994, he raced with Tomei Sport Open in the Macau Grand Prix and Japanese Formula 3 Championship, placing fourth.
+In the same year, he raced with Team 5Zigen in the Japanese Formula 3000 Championship.
 In his final year of racing in Japan, 1995, Richard Dean contested the Japanese Touring Car Championship with Trans Global.
 Tom Kristensen, the most successful Lemans driver in history, was also racing in Japan at that time and became an acquaintance of Dean.